Written by Tomas Meskauskas on

 Change your homepage:

-To reset your homepage click "Firefox," then select "Options," in the opened window remove hxxp://www.v9.com and enter your preferred domain that will open every time you start Mozilla Firefox.
+To reset your homepage click on the Firefox menu (at the top right corner of the main window) then select "Options," in the opened window remove hxxp://www.v9.com and enter your preferred domain that will open every time you start Mozilla Firefox.

 Change default search engine: